Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-63-torn.md

 Just then, Tiyun smelled of awe.
 And fear.
 And melancholy.
 But mostly fear.

-Daar shook his neck out and asked as politely as he could, “How do I look?”
+Daar shook his neck out and asked as politely as he could, "How do I look?"

-Tiyun answered with the meekest voice Daar had ever heard him use. “...Mighty, My Father.”
+Tiyun answered with the meekest voice Daar had ever heard him use. "...Mighty, My Father."

 Daar almost keened at that.
 Tiyun was one of the last people he wanted to scare, but there wasn’t any way around it.
 Daar was the creature he was, and he wouldn’t be the Great Father if he was anything else.
 Even if he couldn’t save a friend.